 As an example, a person in the early stage of Lewy body dementia may show some movement issues, similar to Parkinson’s disease, such as moving slowly, shuffling the feet, and having balance issues.
-However, the individual likely can still get around on his / her own and still do most tasks by himself / herself.
-At this early stage, a caregiver contract might indicate that the caregiver will provide supervision, companionship, assist with household tasks, run errands, and take precautions to prevent the likelihood of a fall, such as removing rugs and other objects that could be a hazard.
+However, the individual likely can still get around on his / her own and still do most tasks by themselves.
+At this early stage, a caregiver contract might indicate that the caregiver will provide supervision and companionship, assist with household tasks, run errands, and take precautions to prevent the likelihood of a fall, such as removing rugs and other objects that could be a hazard.
 However, as the disease progresses, movement issues will become greater, and the individual will require assistance with bathing, dressing, moving from one room to another, toileting, etc. Therefore, the contract will need to be modified to include the new care needs.

 This is generally done by including a clause in the agreement that states the terms can be changed when both the caregiver and care recipient agree and it is done in writing.
 Remember, if a care recipient lacks the mental capacity to agree to changes in the contract, a power of attorney must do so on his / her behalf.

-The long term personal support services agreement should include a termination clause, in which either the caregiver or care recipient can terminate the agreement at any time.
+The long-term personal support services agreement should include a termination clause, in which either the caregiver or care recipient can terminate the agreement at any time.
 This clause should indicate that either party can do so by putting it in writing.
 With dementia, care needs continue to progress, and at some point, a family caregiver may no longer be comfortable providing care or may be unable to safely handle the needs of their loved one.
-For instance, with late stage Vascular dementia, which is very similar to late stage Alzheimer’s disease, a person may be bedbound, unable to walk or do any activities of daily living, and may no longer even be able to speak.
+For instance, with late-stage Vascular dementia, which is very similar to late-stage Alzheimer’s disease, a person may be bedbound, unable to walk or do any activities of daily living, and may no longer even be able to speak.
 In this case, it may be in the best interest of both parties that the contract is terminated and the care recipient be relocated to a facility that can provide the needed care, such as a nursing home with a memory care wing.